 The case of the missing voters

 Two ex-CECs have been quoted as saying that the UIDAI had lobbied long and hard to link voter IDs and Aadhaar as a way to legitimise the controversial biometric ID project.
 In early 2018, about 6.6 million voters-out of a total of 50 million-were found missing from the Karnataka electoral rolls.
-More than 1.5 […]
+More than 1.5 million […]